Whether you're Catholic, christian or spiritual, you might

 entire church is here because St Peter's tomb is below.
 The

-Papal Altar with its towering baldachinno and dome above all
+Papal Altar with its towering baldachinno and dome above, all

-and even the bones found there.
-Unfortunately tours don't have
+the bones found there.

 the Papal Altar and look into the Confessio